 “The congregation beautifies this place, because here the bodies of the saints wait” D. Bonhoeffer

 St. John’s (Hain’s) claims its burial grounds as a ministry.
 The congregation has accepted the responsibility for their well being.
 Each year it elects representatives to a Cemetery Board that oversee the day-to-day operations.
 The Church employs part time employees to maintain its grounds and records.
+Click here to see our Rules and Regulations.

 If you have any questions, please contact Tina Grindrod at 610-678-2163 or use the form below to email us.